Introduction to RxJS and Observables

 responseStream.subscribe((response) => console.log(response.name));

-In the above example we create an observable out of a simple string which we later on pass to the Fetch API.
-The parsed JSON body is also returned as an observable (we create the observable from the Promise returned by response.json()) and we store that in the variable responseStream.
-Finally we subscribe to responseStream and simply log the name of a Star Wars character out to the console.
+We create an observable from a simple string and later pass it to the Fetch API.
+The parsed JSON body comes back as an observable (created from the Promise returned by response.json()) and lands in responseStream.
+We subscribe to responseStream and log a Star Wars character’s name to the console.